The night sky and me

 The limitations of human vision

-Visual “Truth” is more relative than real “Is that the way it really looked?”
+Read the story of my “discovery” of this location Visual “Truth” is more relative than real “Is that the way it really looked?”
 What photographer hasn’t heard that question by skeptical viewers?
 For years I used to feel slightly defensive when answering, as if my honesty was in question.
 Now I simply try to educate the skeptic.
-Without getting too philosophical, it’s important to understand that, like the camera’s, the human view of the universe is both…
+Without getting too philosophical, it’s important to understand…

 Secret locations (and why they should stay that way)